manguart/Titanic/README.md

 # Titanic
-This is a complete analysis of the Titanic database from Kaggle
+This is just a playbook for machin learning in R I made in mid 2015